 Lindsey: Yes and no. In some ways, obviously, I’ve definitely grown in my recovery and read more, listened to more, gone to more things.
 In other ways, no, because it’s still something that’s hard to describe to somebody who hasn’t experienced it themselves.

 For me, one of my personal boundaries for myself has been to say, “It’s okay for me to not be able to describe to somebody what I’m feeling.”
 That’s okay, and it doesn’t mean that my feelings are unjustified.

 Anne: Both that, and then also, “It’s okay that I can’t explain all my reasons why I feel unsafe, but my decision to set a boundary is justified.
 I don’t have to justify it to other people.”

 Anne: It’s okay, it’s just a tough position to be in.
 Okay, so you were doing an in-house separation for how long?

 Lindsey: About a year.

-Anne: And during that time, you didn’t necessarily see his healthy behaviors improve?
+Anne: During that time, you didn’t necessarily see his healthy behaviors improve?

 Lindsey: I did for a time.
-He had a lot of external factors in his life change and so for a period of time he was doing really well.
+He had a lot of external factors in his life change, so, for a period of time, he was doing really well.

 Anne: And it felt different to you?